lucarv/connfac-lab/LAB 3/README.md

 ![](images/arch.png )

 We will need to create an new deployment manifest that includes the opc-ua publisher.
-This module is stored on the microsoft reporitory at mcr.microsoft.com/iotedge/opc-publisher:linux-arm32v7

 This module needs to read a config file that contains information about the OPC-UA servers and nodes that it should connect too.
 We will need to store this configuration file on the edge device and subsequently mount it so it is available for the module.
 Let's do that first.

 1. SSH into the raspberry pi